NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 ## LoadRegionPlugin

 Plugin to enhances the TilesRenderer by enabling selective loading of tiles based on regions or volumes up to a specified geometric error target.
-Regions take shapes in the local tile set coordinate frame:
+Regions take shapes in the local tileset coordinate frame:

 ```js
 import { LoadRegionPlugin, RayRegion, SphereRegion, OBBRegion, OBB } from '3d-tiles-renderer/plugins'